 Instructions

-- Rinse out Jasmine rice in a fine-mesh sieve and drain.
+- Rinse out Jasmine rice in a fine-mesh strainer and drain.

 - Place rice and water in Instant Pot inner pot.
 Stir to combine.